Skip to content

 BDSM Guide: A Practical Introduction for Beginners

-2. Safewords — pick a word that wouldn't naturally come up in play.
+2. Safewords - pick a word that wouldn't naturally come up in play.
 "Red" for stop, "yellow" for slow down is the most common system.
+Back it up with a non-verbal signal, because a gagged partner cannot say either word.

 3. Aftercare - the wind-down after a scene.
 Water, blanket, gentle reassurance.
 Not optional.